parallelvirtualcluster/docs/docs/deployment/getting-started.md

 ### Adding additional nodes

 If you want to add additional non-coordinator nodes, you can do so now.
+Add them your `hosts` list and the cluster `group_vars`.
 Run through the node installer on them, and then bootstrap them using the Ansible playbook **without** the `-e bootstrap` option.
 The nodes will be automatically configured and join the cluster when they reboot, ready to provide compute for VMs or additional OSD disks for storage.

 ## Next steps